IMF Urges Action To Face big Drop In Mideast Growth - UrduPoint

 "The region is likely to see a big drop in growth this year," the IMF's regional director for the Middle East and Central Asia, Jihad Azour, said in a report.

-The IMF had already substantially cut its growth projections for the region over low oil prices, civil unrest and US sanctions against Iran.
+The fund had already substantially cut its growth projections for the region over low oil prices, civil unrest and US sanctions against Iran.

 The coronavirus pandemic has triggered a 50 percent fall in oil prices that has slashed government revenues across the region.